The Short Breaks offer and statement are currently under review and will be updated shortly.

 Current Provision

+As outlined above the Short Breaks Offer is currently under development.
 In the meantime, the current short break provision is:

-The Community Short Breaks Provision
+Community Short Breaks

-Residential (overnight) Short Breaks
+Overnight Short Breaks

 There are three elements to this service: